+The Honorable Daniel P. Moynihan The United States Senate 464 Russell Senate Office Building Washington, DC 20510

+Dear Senator Moynihan,

-The Honorable Daniel P. Moynihan The United States Senate 464 Russell Senate Office Building Washington, DC 20510 The Honorable Alfonse M. D'Amato The United States Senate 520 Harat Senate Office Building Washington, DC 20510 Dear Senator D'Amato, As a medical student, I would like to express the crucial need for a bill that would restore deductibility of interest paid on educational loans.
+As a medical student, I would like to express the crucial need for a bill that would restore deductibility of interest paid on educational loans.
 Among these is H.R.
 592 sponsored by Representative Richard Schulze (R-PA).
 The Association of American Medical Colleges (AAMC) has formally endorsed this legislation and is actively seeking its passage during the 100th Congress.
-A few of the important reasons this legislation should pass include: - Many young graduates face severe financial hardship.